Introduction: DIY - Motorcycle Air Horn Install Upgrade - 2017 Kawasaki Ninja 650 / Z650

 Personally, I hate having a bunch of different accessory wires to connect to the battery.
 In this case, the starter relay has the perfect location and wire gauge to simply hook up the relay's power wire there.

 Since I like having a thick gauge wire going to the headlight area for any high power accessories, such as this horn (but also chargers or HID headlights), I used a 10 Gauge wire so I could trust that it could handle any current I'd ever want to throw at it.
-That wire can comfortable carry around 40 Amps continuously (and more) given it's short length.
+That wire can comfortably carry around 40 Amps continuously (and more) given it's short length.
 That way I know I'll never have to upgrade it, regardless of future additions to the circuit.

 You'll also want to add a waterproof fuse holder here.
 I'd recommend going with either a 10 or 12 gauge mini fuse holder.
 Solder or crimp the connection (if soldering, strain relief is crucial) and apply adhesive heatshrink or electrical tape over it.
 You can also apply some liquid electrical tape before heatshrinking for the best water (read corrosion) protection.